Sue talks Patrick Millward, owner of J F Bishop the Butchers.

 Yes, we do some deliveries, mostly local.
 On Fridays we do some residential deliveries, some pubs and some to caterers.
 We particularly do deliveries around Christmas.

-We sell about 700 turkeys (about 50/50 whole turkeys and boneless turkey breasts), 60 chickens, 30 geese and 40 ducks.
+We sell predominantly turkeys, (including whole turkeys and boneless turkey breasts), as well as chickens, geese and ducks.
 Our Christmas window is famously decked with many turkeys.

 Christmas photos to come!